benrosche/rmm/README.md

 structure.

 Multiple membership structures, however, are ubiquitous in the real world.
+Other applications include:

-Other applications: - rmm can be used to model spatial structures.
+-   **rmm** can be used to model spatial structures.
 Level-1 units, in this case, would be the neighborhoods in the influence sphere of the focal neighborhood, and level-2 units would be the focal neighborhoods.
-Using the rmm, the weight matrix could be endogenized, which is not currently possible with other spatial regression models. - rmm can be used to model network structures.
-While this possibility has been explored by other work (Tranmer et al. 2014), the rmm allows to endogenize the weight matrix, which is not currently possible with other multiple membership multilevel packages, such as MLWiN. - more multiple membership structures in the wild: multi-party wars, treaties, international organizations
+The benefit of using **rmm** over other spatial regression models is that the weight matrix can be endogenized, which is not currently possible with other methods
+-   **rmm** can be used to model network structures.
+While this possibility has been explored in other work (Tranmer et al. 2014), the **rmm** allows to endogenize the weight matrix, which is not currently possible with other multiple membership multilevel software, such as brms or MLWiN.
+-   more multiple membership structures in the wild: multi-party wars, treaties, international organizations

 This is how the `rmm()` function looks like: